Communities in Norfolk County, Ontario: Courtland

+D

 Delhi

 Delhi (pronounced DEL-High) is located off of the junction of Hwy 59 and 3 and is known as the Heart of Tobacco Country.

 The settlement was founded by Frederick Sovereign (or Sovereign) who built a cabin here in about 1812.
 At the time, the area was heavily treed and would become important in the lumber industry.
 The village was named Sovereign's Corners (or Sovereign's Corners) and later Fredericksburg until the post office opened as Delhi in 1856.
 Sovereign was a tavern keeper for over 30 years.
 He also manufactured plug tobacco, growing his own leaves, curing them, and pressing them.
 He donated the land for the Baptist church and served as deacon for "many, many years".

 The population in 1869 was 300 and the village had some manufacturing as well as a lumber mill thanks to the abundant water power.
 The post office was receiving mail daily.
 The railway arrived in the 1870s a definite benefit to locals who opened business such as the Delhi Canning Company, established in 1878; the company shipped canned local produce across Canada.

-The village initially had a log schoolhouse but a new school was built in 1892.

-By around 1900, the village had an opera house, two tanneries, a railroad station, an Orange Hall and a Mechanics' Institute as well as a flour mill, the Quance Mills or Sovereign-Quance Mills.
-At the time, the primary crops in the area were still fruit and vegetables.